Have you tried to change your WordPress username? Many people see the username field greyed out and think that it’s impossible, but it’s actually not!

 When deleting a user WordPress will give you an option to attribute all content to your newly created username.
 This is extremely important so you don’t lose any content when moving to a new username.

-And after that you’ll be logging in with your new username and your old WordPress username is completely gone.
+And after that you’ll be logging in with your new username and your old WordPress username will be completely gone.

 If you don’t want to go through the trouble of creating a new WordPress account and then deleting your old one, there are still options you can use.
 You can learn how to change username in WordPress using a plugin.
 What plugin?
 The easy username updater plugin that you can find here on wordpress.org.